Implementation of the Four Labour Codes

 into a simplified, transparent and progressive labour framework.

-They protect workers, reduce compliance burdens, and support modern forms of
+protect workers, reduce compliance costs, and support modern employment models

 1. Formal Employment